 Want better decision-making skills?
 Start the day with meditation.
 According to a study carried out by the Association for Psychological Science, spending just 15 minutes on a meditation exercise may help you make smarter decisions, by training you to filter unnecessary information and focus solely on the present moment.

-For extra points, follow your meditation up with a workout: a recent study published in Translational Psychiatry found that participants who followed a 30 minute session of meditation with 30 minutes of aerobic exercise reported fewer symptoms of both anxiety and depression, after 8 weeks.
+For extra points, follow your meditation up with a workout, like joining your local running event, such as one of those organised by Vitality’s partner parkrun.
+A recent study published in Translational Psychiatry found that participants who followed a 30 minute session of meditation with 30 minutes of aerobic exercise reported fewer symptoms of both anxiety and depression, after 8 weeks.

 8. Grab a cup of coffee